marsupialtail/quokka/docs/docs/runtime.md

 ### Fault tolerance (future work)

 The current theory is a bit complicated.
-I am still thinking through how this should work exactly, but the hopefully the gist gets through.
+I am still thinking through how this should work exactly, but hopefully the gist gets through.

 Given our group of confluent stateful operators, how do we achieve fault tolerance?
 A Quokka application can be thought of as a DAG, where each node corresponds to a channel, from one of the task nodes.
 Each node is assigned to a physical hardware instance.
 Quokka is designed to expect many nodes to be assigned to one physical instance.
 For example, let's imagine the following case, where the nodes circled belongs to machine A and the rest belong to machine B, and nodes 1 and 2 are channels of the input node.
 3, 4 and 5 are non-blocking operators, 6 and 7 are blocking operators.